Hiring

 October 10, 2023

-This process, known as "boomerang hiring," can be a strategic move for businesses looking to leverage the experience and talents of former team members.
+Companies frequently consider rehiring former employees.
+This approach, known as "boomerang hiring," can be a strategic move for businesses aiming to utilize the experience and talents of former team members.
+Even larger organizations like Meta and Salesforce have structured programs for re-engaging alumni.
+However, before extending an offer to a returning employee, businesses must ask several critical questions.

-In this blog post, we’ll dive into the essential considerations that businesses should keep in mind when deciding whether to rehire an employee.
+This post examines the essential considerations businesses should keep in mind when deciding whether to rehire an employee.

 Why did the employee leave?